-I, Mary M. Langman, Director, Information Issues and Policy, Medical Library Association (MLA), submit this statement on behalf of MLA and the Association of Academic Health Sciences

-Libraries (AAHSL).
-MLA is a nonprofit, educational organization with 3,500 health sciences information professional members worldwide.
+I, Mary M. Langman, Director, Information Issues and Policy, Medical Library Association (MLA), submit this statement on behalf of MLA and the Association of Academic Health Sciences Libraries (AAHSL).
+MLA is a global, nonprofit, educational organization with a membership of more than 400 institutions and 3,000 professionals in the health information field.
 AAHSL supports academic health sciences libraries and directors in advancing the patient care, research, education and community service missions of academic health centers through visionary executive leadership and expertise in health information, scholarly communication, and knowledge management.
 We thank the Subcommittee for the opportunity to submit testimony supporting appropriations for the National Library of Medicine (NLM), an agency of the National Institutes of Health (NIH), and recommend at least \$449,000,000 for NLM in FY19.